cyberark/conjur-spring-boot-sdk/README.md

 * CONJUR_AUTHN_API_KEY - User/host API key
 * For IntelliJ, set up trusted Conjur self-signed certs by following the steps outlined [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html).

-## Using the Conjur Spring Boot Legacy Plugin
+## Using the Conjur Spring Boot Api Plugin

 There are two ways to use the plugin.
 * @Value annotation and an optional conjur.properties file that enables the mapping of secret names.
 * @ConjurValue and @ConjurValues, which are Conjur native annotations (custom annotations) that enable individual and bulk secret retrieval.

 #### Option 1: Spring Standard @Value annotation
 The `@ConjurPropertySource` annotation allows you to specify the root of a policy to look up.
-The Spring Boot Legacy Plugin routes the look up to Conjur through the Conjur Legacy Spring Boot SDK and a REST API we expose.
+The Spring Boot Api Plugin routes the look up to Conjur through the Conjur Api Spring Boot SDK and a REST API we expose.
 Using @ConjurPropertySource in conjunction with @Configuration classes is required.
 The names of secrets, passwords, and user IDs all remain as originally specified.
 You can fetch Conjur managed secrets using a standard @Value annotation.
 By adding an optional file with the name `conjur.properties` in a Spring Boot classloader discoverable location `(<a path>/resources/)`, you can map the names of secrets as specified in the application code to the names stored in the CyberArk Vault.

  Example use case: Given the following Vault path `policy/my-application` containing this configuration data pair `database.password=mysecretpassword`, the following `@Configuration` class uses `@ConjurPropertySource` to contribute `policy/my-application` to the environment's set of `PropertySources.`